1HPorange/rays/readme.md

 uv-mapper = "pure-white"
 origin = [0.0, 0.0, 0.0]
 radius = 1.0
+visible-to-camera = true # if false, can just be seen through reflection / refraction
 # only important if you care about uv orientation:
 rotation = [0.0, 0.0, 0.0]

 [[obj-infinite-plane]]
 uv-mapper = "chessboard"
 origin = [0.0, 0.0, 0.0]
+visible-to-camera = true
 # default orientation is flat on the XZ-plane:
 rotation = [0.0, 0.0, 0.0]
 ```